 In short?
 Getting her to check out Australia to see if your home is to her liking, it’s not necessary.
 I’ve never seen a case of a Filipina who loved the man, yet didn’t like the place!

-So given that it’s (a) no guarantee that you will get a tourist visa to Australia, and (b) fairly unnecessary for your prospective bride to come to Australia first, we suggest that you fly to the Philippines as soon as you can.
+So if you haven’t met in person, we suggest that you fly to the Philippines as soon as you can.
 See how she lives and meet her family.
 If you get to know her family and her culture, and if her family get to know you, then your relationship will be better in the long term.

 And keep lots of records of your trip.
 Photos, receipts, boarding passes, etc. And keep records of your communication history.
 Don’t delete or throw away anything!